gruntwork-io/docs/_docs-sources/guides/reference-architecture/configuration-guide/index.md

 </details>

-### Explanation
+Explanation

 The reference architecture includes an end-to-end [CI/CD pipeline for infrastructure](https://gruntwork.io/pipelines/).
 You’ll need to set up a _machine user_ (also known as a _service account_) that will automatically checkout your code, push artifacts (such as Docker images and AMIs), and access the Gruntwork IaC Library.

+There are two primary uses for the Machine User:
+- Accessing Gruntwork private repositories hosted in GitHub
+- Accessing your `infrastructure-live` repository that is hosted in GitHub, BitBucket, or GitLab

-You need one [machine user in GitHub](https://developer.github.com/v3/guides/managing-deploy-keys/#machine-users) to access the repos in the Gruntwork IaC Library.
-If you’re not using GitHub, (e.g., in BitBucket or GitLab), you’ll need to create a machine user for that VCS.
+You need at least one [machine user in GitHub](https://developer.github.com/v3/guides/managing-deploy-keys/#machine-users) to access the repos in the Gruntwork IaC Library private repositories.
+If you are using GitHub to host your `infrastructure-live` repo then this machine user PAT will also grant all the access you will need.

+If you have chosen Bitbucket or GitLab to host your `infrastructure-live` repo, then you will need a second PAT that grants access to that repo.

+In the `reference-architecture-form.yml` there are two fields that relate to the machine user PAT(s)
+- `VCSPATSecretsManagerARN`
+- `GitHubPATSecretsManagerARN`

+`VCSPATSecretsManagerARN` is for the secrets manager ARN that contains the PAT for your VCS system hosting your `infrastructure-live` repo.
+If your VCS happens to be GitHub then it automatically grants all the access you need and you can set `GitHubPATSecretsManagerARN` to an empty string as it is not needed.

+Since BitBucket and GitLab PATs wouldn't grant access to GitHub, the additional `GitHubPATSecretsManagerARN` is needed in order to access Gruntwork Private IaC Library repositories.

 ## 3. Clone this repository